decentraland/ecs-math/etc/ecs-math.api.md

     static Zero(): Vector3;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "Vector4" is marked as @public, but its signature references "ReadOnlyVector4" which is marked as @internal
+// Warning: (ae-forgotten-export) The symbol "ReadOnlyVector4" needs to be exported by the entry point index.d.ts
 //
 // @public
 export class Vector4 implements ReadOnlyVector4 {